 Blood tests and x-rays may be done to look for any damage

-Referral for counselling may be needed
+Referral for counselling may also be needed.
+It depends on the cause.

 Centers for Disease Control and Prevention